stormpath/stormpath-documentation/source/auth_n.rst

     ]
   }

-Now that we've configured everything, we can take a look at what the actual SAML authentication flow looks like.
+Now that we've configured everything, you can take a look at what the actual SAML authentication flow looks like.

 .. _saml-flow: